feiyangfan/search-hub/apps/api/README.md

 - Centralising auth checks in middleware stopped me from shipping unprotected routes more than once.
 - The SDK error helper (`ensureOk`) saved countless debugging cycles by surfacing the actual upstream response body.

+### Recent hardening takeaways
+- Tenant-scoped routes must confirm the session user belongs to the tenant before touching Prisma—validate membership up front, not after the write.
+- Unique constraints (`@@unique`/`@unique`) are only half the story; always catch Prisma `P2002` in the repository layer and translate it to a 409 so handlers stay clean.
+- When `req.session.regenerate` fails, return immediately.
+Otherwise the handler continues on a broken session and can double-send responses.
+- Keep responses aligned with the shared Zod contract.
+If the handler shape changes, update the schema (and OpenAPI) at the same time so SDKs stay in lockstep.

 These notes capture the real bumps and fixes from building the auth stack.
 Next time I forget why something is wired the way it is, this is the breadcrumb trail.